ppreston21/tiktok-crawl/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-### Notes:
+### Adjustments Made:
-- Replace `https://github.com/yourusername/tiktok-profile-scraper.git` with the actual URL of your repository.
+- Updated the repository link to point to your GitHub repository: `https://github.com/ppreston21/tiktok-crawl.git`.
-- Make sure to include any additional instructions or information relevant to your project.
+- The content is structured to provide a clear overview and guide for users.

-- If you have a `LICENSE` file, ensure it corresponds with the license mentioned in the README.
+Feel free to customize any part further as needed!